Keiryu sight fishing may not be the right terminology. What I mean is

 pull the line upstream to strike if the hook is upstream from where you are standing.
 (Fishing upstream is fine when using no weight in shallow water because the unweighted worm almost never gets snagged on rocks.)

 With practice, you may be able to differentiate the sharper dip or twitch in the markers caused by a fish taking the bait from the slower change in the orientation of the markers caused by the hook or split shot hanging up on a rock or twig.
-For a snag, they often change from angling upstream as shown in the photo above, to forming a slight "C" shape, to then angling downstream.
+For a snag, the markers will often change from angling upstream as shown in the photo above, to forming a slight "C" shape, to then angling downstream.

 You will not have to strike sharply to set the hook.
 Just move the rod tip to tighten the line.
 It should be quick but not forceful.